Public-Health-Scotland/R-Resources/using SMRA with R.md

 [Cohort method](#cohort-method)

 # Introduction and definitions
 The purpose of this paper is to set out guidance for using the SMRA databases with RStudio, specifically RStudio server (although the code examples and much of the other information are transferable to RStudio desktop).
-It is intended to be understandable to first time users of R/SMRA/SQL, and includes step by step instructions to access the server and basic examples of R and SQL code to allow new users to get started using SMRA with R. It is NOT intended to be a comprehensive introduction to R, RStudio or SQL, although it does include links to further resources on these topics.
+It is intended to be understandable to first-time users of R/SMRA/SQL, and includes step-by-step instructions to access the server and basic examples of R and SQL code to allow new users to get started using SMRA with R. It is NOT intended to be a comprehensive introduction to R, RStudio or SQL, although it does include links to further resources on these topics.

 ## Definitions
 ### The SMRA database
 The SMRA database is a relational database, specifically an Oracle database.
 The data contained in the SMRA database is secondary care data in the form of the Scottish Morbidity Records (SMRs).
 The SMRs record hospital activity (including outpatient clinics).
 The SMRA also contains NRS death records, which can similarly be linked to hospital records.

 ### SQL
 SQL stands for Structured Query Language.
 It is a language used in programming and designed for managing and extracting data held in a relational database management system.
 We use SQL to 'query' the database to extract data.
-It is rare that you would ever want to extract all the information held in a database, so SQL queries will contain instructions so that only data you need.
+Rarely, you would ever want to extract all the information held in a database, so SQL queries will contain instructions so that only data you need.
 NSS databases use the Oracle system, therefore we use Oracle SQL to access it.

 ### RStudio server
 R is a system for statistical computation and graphics.
 RStudio is a software application for the R language.
-It is essentially a more user friendly and versatile way to use R than the basic R environment.
+It is essentially a more user-friendly and versatile way to use R than the basic R environment.
 RStudio can be run as a desktop version or on a server accessible through a webpage.
-An introduction to use of RStudio can be accessed for free [here](https://www.datacamp.com/courses/working-with-the-rstudio-ide-part-1).
+An introduction to the use of RStudio can be accessed for free [here](https://www.datacamp.com/courses/working-with-the-rstudio-ide-part-1).

 ### Advantages of using RStudio server to access SMRA
 Why use SMRA with RStudio server?